Atlantic Treaty Association and Youth Atlantic Treaty Association

 - The ATA’s flagship events facilitate networking and policy debates among political leaders, academics, diplomats and journalists from the Euro-Atlantic area and beyond.

-- The YATA – the youth branch of the ATA - has a similar role, helping to bridge the gap between policy and civil society in the areas of international security and defence.
+- The YATA – the youth branch of the ATA – has a similar role, helping to bridge the gap between policy and younger generations in civil society in the areas of international security and defence.

 - The ATA was created in June 1954, becoming the umbrella organisation for existing national associations, while the YATA was formed in 1996.